mitchellkrogza/nginx-ultimate-bad-bot-blocker/Engintron_for_cPanel_WHM_Configuration_Example/README.md

 - If you follow the main configuration instructions all you need to to is make the changes required in your /etc/conf.d/default.conf and /etc/conf.d/default_https.conf files as per this example.

+- This example contains a modified file in **/utilities/https_vhosts.php** which will do the includes for you on any SSL vhosts you create.

 ### Version 2.2017.05

 ##### Created by: https://github.com/mitchellkrogza